Tubby Raymond

-Harold R. "Tubby" Raymond (November 14, 1926 – December 8, 2017) was an American football and baseball player and coach.
+Harold Rupert "Tubby" Raymond (November 14, 1925 – December 8, 2017) was an American football and baseball player and coach.
 He served as the head football coach at the University of Delaware from 1966 to 2001, compiling a record of 300–119–3.
 Raymond was also the head baseball coach at the University of Maine from 1952 to 1953 and at Delaware from 1956 to 1964, tallying a career college baseball mark of 164–72–3.
 He was inducted into the College Football Hall of Fame as a coach in 2003.

 Playing career

 Raymond, a native of Flint, Michigan, played quarterback and linebacker at the University of Michigan under Fritz Crisler.
 He also played baseball at Michigan and was the captain of the baseball team in 1949.
 He played minor league baseball in 1950 with the Clarksdale Planters and in 1951 with the Flint Arrows.

 Coaching career

+Raymond began his coaching career in 1949 as the head football and assistant boys' basketball coach at University High School in Ann Arbor, Michigan.
+He succeeded another former Michigan football player, Henry Fonde.
+His football compiled identical 6–2 records in his two seasons as head coach and won a conference title in 1949.

-Raymond began his football coaching career in 1951 as an assistant at the University of Maine.
+In 1951, Raymond became an assistant at the University of Maine.
 He moved to Delaware in 1954 as a backfield coach under David M. Nelson, who had also played at Michigan.
 When Nelson stood down in 1966 to focus on his duties as athletic director, Raymond succeeded Nelson as head football coach.
 He retired after 36 seasons with a 300–119–3 record, three national titles (1971, 1972, 1979), 14 Lambert Cup trophies, 23 post-season bids and four consecutive victories in the Boardwalk Bowl.
 After classifications were formed in the early 1970s, Delaware was a Division II program until elevating to Division I-AA in 1981.
 At the time of his retirement, more than half of Blue Hens' all-time victories in the 110-year history of their program had been tallied under Raymond.
 On March 5, 2002, K. C. Keeler, former Blue Hens linebacker and head football coach at Rowan University, succeeded Raymond at Delaware.